krzyzanowskim/OpenSSL/README.md

 #### Build

 You don't have to use the pre-built binaries I provide.
 You can build it locally on your trusted machine.

 ```
 $ git clone https://github.com/krzyzanowskim/OpenSSL.git
 $ cd OpenSSL
-$ make SIGNING_IDENTITY="Apple Distribution"
+$ make
 ```

 The result of a build process is put inside [Frameworks](Frameworks/) directory.